rogerwiklund/jti-tig/README.md

 ```

 Self-signed certificates will be generated for Grafana and InfluxDB with the hostname given in the first prompt.
+After the installation go to http://fqdn to login to Grafana.

+## Telegraf configuration files
+Todo

+### Telegraf processors
+Todo

 ## Juniper Telemetry Explorer
 https://apps.juniper.net/telemetry-explorer/